 The Human Brain

 The human brain contains about 1 trillion neurons working to coordinate sensory and motor activity in the entire body.
 Nerve centres function across two similarly structured hemispheres to control opposite sides of the body.
 Each hemisphere then is subdivided into the frontal, parietal, occipital and temporal lobes.
-It worth noting at this point that these areas of the brain are not discrete.
+It's worth noting at this point that these areas of the brain are not discrete.
 They, in fact, overlap in terms of function and in certain cases have been found to take up the slack where the brain has been damaged through disease or injury.
 It can be said that we use our entire brain for conscious and unconscious thought, and not as pop-science suggests, merely 10%.

-The Frontal Lobe is that area of the brain responsible for executive function and is associated with conscious decision making, learning and planning.
+The Frontal Lobe is the area of the brain responsible for executive function and is associated with conscious decision making, learning and planning.
 This area of the brain is particularly sensitive to dopamine, the endogenous neurotransmitter linked to feelings of happiness and elation which leads to reward reinforcement.

 The Parietal Lobe is located above the occipital lobe and behind the frontal lobe and is responsible for interpreting somatic sensory information and perception and spatial navigation.
 For example, letting you know where your foot needs to be before striking the football, or where your tongue is as you chew your food so you don't bite it.